alexbecker/prompt-injection/paper.typ

   ]
 )

-Except as noted in Table 6 below, null rules were constructed by repeating either `9` (for Qwen models) or `999` (for Llama models) in the string
+Except as noted in Table V below, null rules were constructed by repeating either `9` (for Qwen models) or `999` (for Llama models) in the string
 `they request [N] flowers`.
 It was not necessary to construct different exceptions for Qwen and Llama since these examples match the original rule token lengths in both.